Essential Amino Acids

 Vegan foods (no animal products) should be carefully checked by a vet or animal nutritionist as they may be deficient in arginine, lysine, methionine, tryptophan, taurine, iron, calcium, zinc, vitamin A and some B vitamins.
 Meticulous attention to detail would be needed to assure nutritional adequacy and palatability.

-With this in mind, we have concentrated on ensuring that our homemade protein packs contain all the amino acids that Fediaf are concerned could be lacking in a vegan dog food diet.
+With this in mind, we have concentrated on ensuring that our homemade recipes contain all the amino acids that FEDIAF are concerned could be lacking in a vegan dog food diet.